-- Probation violation Notice of Hearing Petitions (WIC 777) and Change of Circumstances Petitions (WIC 778) must also be filed within the forty-eight (48) hours, excluding non-judicial days, with a Detention Hearing the next judicial day. - 4.
+- 3. Probation violation Notice of Hearing Petitions (WIC 777) and Change of Circumstances Petitions (WIC 778) must also be filed within the forty-eight (48) hours, excluding non-judicial days, with a Detention Hearing the next judicial day. - 4.
 In all cases, the allotted forty-eight (48) hours begins at the time of arrest, not the time of booking into JH. - 5.
 If a youth initially indicates they are an adult but is later found to be a juvenile, the allotted forty-eight (48) hours begins when the youth is first known to be a juvenile. - 6.
 The DA must be advised of the filing deadline when the case is submitted for filing. - 7.
-PPP violations and Court Replacements must have Detention Hearing within forty-eight (48) hours if no new petition is filed. - F. Detention Hearing - 1.
-A Detention Hearing is required unless the youth has been released O/R. - 2.
+PPP violations and Court Replacements must have a Detention Hearing within forty-eight (48) hours if no new petition is filed.

+F. Detention Hearing

+- 1. A Detention Hearing is required unless the youth has been released O/R. - 2.
 It is the responsibility of the assigned field DPO or the Custody Intake DPO to notify all parties entitled to this notification. - 3.
 Entitled parties may be notified in person, by phone, telephone answering machine, by message left with a relative (preferably adult) at the home number, or via the local police agency who will deliver a verbal or written message to the home in cases where no response has been received at the number or in the absence of a telephone.
-Victims identified in the police report will be notified by certified mail.
+Victims identified in the filed petition will be notified by certified mail.
 If the victim information is unavailable, the Custody Intake DPO will refer the case to the Victim Services Coordinator. - 4.
 The person notified and the method of notification must be indicated in the Detention Report. - 5.
 Even if a parent is out of state, they must be notified. - 6.
-If notification is not possible, the reason should be indicated in the Detention Report (e.g. "relatives reported that the parents are presently camping at an unknown location"). - G. Detention Report Format (set by computer, but DPO corrects as necessary) - 1.
-Identifying Information (i.e. Name, DOB, status, DPO's name/phone number) - 2.
-Date Petition or Notice filed - 3.
-Allegations of petition(s)
+If notification is not possible, the reason should be indicated in the Detention Report (e.g., "relatives reported that the parents are presently camping at an unknown location").